 There are a number of different strategies that can work to reduce or drop a reckless driving charge, such as having your speedometer calibrated, attending a driver improvement clinic, or voluntarily completing community service to demonstrate remorse for your actions.
 An experienced attorney can help you decide which strategy will work best for your particular circumstances.

 T. Kevin Wilson has extensive experience helping Virginia residents handle both misdemeanor and felony reckless driving charges.
-We also represent those who have been Call today to schedule a free, no-obligation initial consultation or fill out our contact form on this page.
+Call 703-361-6100 today to schedule a free, no-obligation initial consultation or fill out our contact form on this page.